Dollar General Corporation

 We remain committed to our long-term operating priorities as we consistently strive to improve our performance while retaining our customer-centric focus.
 These priorities include: 1) driving profitable sales growth, 2) capturing growth opportunities, 3) enhancing our position as a low-cost operator, and 4) investing in the growth and development of our teams.

 We continue to implement and invest in certain strategic initiatives intended to drive profitable sales growth with both new and existing customers and capture long-term growth opportunities.
 Such initiatives include providing our customers with a variety of shopping access points and even greater value and convenience by leveraging and developing digital tools and technology, such as our Dollar General app, which contains a variety of tools to enhance the shopping experience.
 We remain focused on enhancing both the in-store and digital shopping experience, while driving operational efficiency.
-The delivery component of our digital initiatives is becoming a meaningful contributor to our comparable store sales performance.
+The delivery component of our digital initiatives contributes meaningfully to our comparable store sales performance.
 Third-party delivery services and myDG® Delivery are available in the majority of our stores, providing added convenience and incremental sales.
 We believe these digital efforts will contribute to the continued growth of our DG Media Network.

 We expect store format innovation to allow us to capture additional growth opportunities as we continue to utilize the most productive of our various Dollar General store formats based on the specific market opportunity.
-In 2025, we began utilizing store formats averaging approximately 8,500 square feet of selling space for the significant majority of new stores.
+In 2026, we are utilizing store formats averaging approximately 8,500 square feet of selling space for the significant majority of new stores.
 These formats allow for expanded high-capacity-cooler counts, an extended queue line, and a broader product assortment, including an enhanced non-consumable offering, a larger health and beauty section, and produce in select stores.

 We always seek ways to reduce or control costs that do not affect our customers’ shopping experiences.
 We plan to continue enhancing our position as a low-cost operator over time while employing ongoing cost discipline to reduce certain expenses as a percentage of sales.
-Nonetheless, we seek to maintain flexibility to invest in the business as necessary to enhance our long-term competitiveness and profitability.
-From time to time, our strategic initiatives, including without limitation those discussed above, have required and may continue to require us to incur upfront expenses for which there may not be an immediate return in terms of sales or enhanced profitability.
+Nonetheless, we seek to maintain flexibility to invest in the business as

-Certain of our operating expenses, such as wage rates and occupancy costs have continued to increase in recent years, due primarily to market forces such as labor availability, increases in minimum wage rates, inflation, property rents and interest rates.
+Certain of our operating expenses, such as wage rates and occupancy costs, have continued to increase in recent years due primarily to market forces such as labor availability, increases in minimum wage rates, inflation, property rents and interest rates.
 Significant or rapid increases to federal, state or local minimum wage rates or salary levels could significantly adversely affect our earnings if we are not able to otherwise offset these increased labor costs elsewhere in our business.

 We believe ongoing inflationary pressures could continue to affect our vendors and customers and our operating results.
 Both inflation and higher interest rates have significantly increased new store opening costs and occupancy costs in recent years and, while new store returns remain strong, these increased costs have negatively impacted our projected new store returns and influenced our new store growth plans.
+Furthermore, we incurred significantly higher fuel costs in the first quarter of 2026, and we expect this trend to continue for an uncertain duration.

 Key Performance Indicators